Arash1381-y/CE-Persian-Booklet/Database-1401-Varmazyar/README.md

 ## NOTICE:

-This booklet is written for covering contents presented in classes, Therefore it's not rational to use it as reliable source!!!.
+This booklet is written for covering contents presented in classes, Therefore it's not rational to use it as a reliable source!!!.
 ---
 ## Course Description